 Vectra is a brand of topical, “spot-on” flea treatment and prevention product manufactured by Ceva Animal Health.
 In this article, you’ll learn what Vectra is, its active ingredients and how they work, the parasites it targets, adverse effects to watch for, and some frequently asked questions.

-Vectra For Cats Overview
+Vectra for Cats & Kittens Overview

-About Vectra For Cats
+About Vectra for Cats

 Vectra for cats contains the two ingredients dinotefuran and pyriproxyfen.